 - 2.3.
-Instruments issued by autonomous entities and public-private corporations wholly, explicitly, jointly and unconditionally secured by the Panamanian State. - 2.4.
-Loans duly secured by pledged deposits in other banks established in Panama, up to the secured amount.
+Loans granted to autonomous entities and public-private corporations wholly. explicitly, jointly and unconditionally secured by the Panamanian State and Instruments issued by autonomous entities and public-private corporations wholly, explicitly, jointly and unconditionally secured by the Panamanian State. - 2.4.
+Loans duly secured by pledged deposits in other banks established in Panama, up to the secured amount. - 2.5.
+Interests receivable for these assets.